If you've got a jar of ube halaya sitting in your fridge and no idea what to do with it, you're not alone.

-Save For Later! 💌
+Save This Recipe 💌

-As a busy mom and Filipino food lover, I’ve tried ube in everything—from pancakes to brownies.
+As a busy mom and Filipino food lover, I’ve tried ube in everything from pancakes to brownies.
 Ube halaya is the easiest way to bring rich, nutty flavor into any Filipino ube dessert.

 These recipes are simple, beginner-friendly, and make the most of that one jar.